Chinese Tallow Tree - Invasive Plant

-Currently Chinese tallow tree is used as an ornamental plant due to its attractive fall coloration, however, several states have placed Chinese tallow tree on their noxious weeds list.
 The Atlas of the Vascular Plants of Arkansas records Chinese tallow tree in 15 counties in Arkansas, and the USDA Plants Database adds an additional three counties to the list.
-Chinese tallow tree is called Sapium sebiferum (L.) Roxb. in some references.

-Chinese tallow tree grows as a large shrub or a medium-height but large diameter tree – up to 60 feet (18 meters) tall and 3 feet (90 centimeters) diameter (Figure 2).
-Bark is light to dark gray and furrowed.
+Chinese tallow trees grow as a large shrub or a medium-height (but large diameter) tree – up to 60 feet (18 meters) tall and 3 feet (90 centimeters) diameter (Figure 2).
+The bark is light to dark gray and furrowed.

 Brittle branches spread and support a crown of simple alternate leaves that range in size from 1.5 to 3.5 inches (3.8 to 8.9 cm) wide and approximately the same length.
 The leaf stalk is usually at least half as long as the leaf blade.
 Overall, leaves are nearly round to more or less kite shaped, base of the leaves is rounded, and the tip tapers to a short or long point (Figure 3).
 Leaves are hairless, medium green on top and slightly lighter green beneath.
 Leaf veins, especially the mid-vein, are lighter green on the upper surface.
 Leaf margins are not toothed.
 The leaves change to yellow, orange, or red in the fall (Figure 4).